trixi-framework/TrixiParticles.jl/docs/src/systems/total_lagrangian_sph.md

 ## [Velocity Averaging](@id velocity_averaging)

-In challenging FSI cases with very stiff structures, the two techniques above might not be sufficient to prevent instabilities.
+In FSI cases with very stiff structures, the two techniques above might not be sufficient to prevent instabilities.
-High-frequency noise in the structure velocity can trigger instabilities or spurious pressure waves (due to aliasing) in the fluid.
+High-frequency noise in the structure velocity can trigger instabilities or spurious pressure waves in the fluid due to aliasing.
-Another stabilization technique is an exponential moving average (EMA) of the structure velocity used **only** for the fluid-structure viscous coupling (no-slip boundary condition).
+Another stabilization technique is to use an exponential moving average (EMA) of the structure velocity used **only** for the fluid-structure viscous coupling (i.e., the no-slip boundary condition).

-The averaged velocity ``\bar v`` is updated (by the [`UpdateCallback`](@ref) or in every sub-step of the [`SplitIntegrationCallback`](@ref) if it is used) as
+The averaged velocity ``\bar v`` is updated (by the [`UpdateCallback`](@ref) or at every sub-step of the [`SplitIntegrationCallback`](@ref) if it is used) as
 ```math
 \bar v^{n+1} = (1-\alpha)\,\bar v^n + \alpha\, v^{n+1}, \qquad
 \alpha = 1 - \exp(-\Delta t/\tau),